The UK has introduced a points-based immigration system.

 You’ll continue to submit your fingerprints and a photo at an overseas visa application centre.

-From January 2021, the job you’re offered will need to be at a required skill level of RQF3 or above (equivalent to A level).
+The job you’re offered will need to be at a required skill level of RQF3 or above (equivalent to A level).
 You’ll also need to be able to speak English and be paid the relevant salary threshold by your sponsor.
 This will either be the general salary threshold of £25,600 or the going rate for your job, whichever is higher.

 If you earn less than this - but no less than £20,480 - you may still be able to apply by ‘trading’ points on specific characteristics against your salary.
 For example, if you have a job offer in a shortage occupation or have a PhD relevant to the job.